AdvancedPhotonSource/CALMS/README.md

 6. Navigate to localhost:2023 for the open-source model and localhost:2024 for the openai model
    > Ports can be set in chat_app.py

+<br/><br/>

+#### DISCLAIMER
+The content presented in this paper has been generated using pre-trained Large Language Models (LLMs), specifically GPT 3.5 and [Vicuna](https://lmsys.org/blog/2023-03-30-vicuna/), by injecting contextual prompts into these LLM pipelines through a retrieval and augmentation tool.
+The generated content is reported as is, without any manipulation or alteration of the LLM outputs.
+The authors acknowledge that LLM-generated content may contain errors, biases, or inaccuracies, which could significantly impact the scientific workflows in which they are incorporated.
+It is important to note that the current code base is not production-ready and requires additional checks and balances before being used for large-scale deployment.
+Furthermore, the authors disclaim any responsibility or liability for the accuracy, completeness, or reliability of LLM-generated content presented in this paper.